glutengo/rendering-strategies/backend/res/posts/react/react.md

 ## Alternative: Next.js

-As suggested in the react docs, an alternative to enhancing a react app created with CRA lies in the next.js Framework.
+As suggested in the react docs, an alternative to enhancing a react app created with CRA exists in the Next.js Framework.

-We start by creating a new Next application:
+We start by creating a new Next.js application:

 ```shell script
 npm init next-app
 ```

-In contrast to the React application created above, next.js applications are structured a bit differently regarding routing.
+In contrast to the React application created above, Next.js applications are structured a bit differently regarding routing.
 In a CRA app we typically have one root component where we include static elements (in our case: the header and the menu containing the post list) and a placeholder for the actual page content which is filled by the router.
-In a next.js app, each page has an own file, so there is no root component.
+In a Next.js app, each page has an own file, so there is no root component.
-To still be able to have static elements which appear on each of these pages and not repeat too much code, the [next.js guide](https://nextjs.org/learn/basics/using-shared-components) suggests setting them up as shared components and putting them into a higher order `Layout` component.
+To still be able to have static elements which appear on each of these pages and not repeat too much code, the [Next.js guide](https://nextjs.org/learn/basics/using-shared-components) suggests setting them up as shared components and putting them into a higher order `Layout` component.
 This Layout component is then included in each page whilst the actual page content is put inside this component.

 ```js